How Does Your Child Hear and Talk?

 - Follows simple commands without visual clues from the speaker: “Bring me that ball.”
 “Get your book and give it to Daddy.”

-- Says or sings short rhymes and songs; enjoys music
+- Says or sings short rhymes and songs and enjoys music

-- Investigates noises or tells others when interesting sounds are heard: Car door slamming; telephone ringing
+- Investigates noises or tells others when interesting sounds are heard: Car door slamming, telephone ringing, knocking on the door

 - Locates the source of a sound automatically